 Are you a curly girl who loves to work out?
 Don’t let your hair hold you back from being fit!
 Many women say that they have a hard time caring for their natural hair while working out.
-You should not have to sacrifice working out because you are afraid that your hair will suffer in the process.
+At Mielle, we don’t think you should have to sacrifice working out because you are afraid that your hair will suffer in the process.
 Exercising with natural hair can be tricky, but there are things that you can do to help ease the process.
-Here are some tips to help you keep your hair protected while you work out.
+Here are some hair care tips to help you keep your hair protected while you work out.

 Tie Your Hair Up